 Piecing together David Niven’s last months is a very saddening experience.
-The man himself seemed to put on a brave face for those around him, which must have helped them to some extent despite the speed of his deterioration.
+The man himself put on a brave face for those around him, which must have helped them to some extent despite the speed of his deterioration.

 An anonymous family friend told an American newspaper that: “David knew he was dying for at least the last four months, but he was determined that he wasn’t going to let it spoil his life or the lives of his loved ones.”